HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 This scenario supports a situation where the destination delegates the responsibility of securing a public endpoint--and potentially performing other functions such as registering clients--to an intermediary.
 A single intermediary participates in this exchange, forwarding requests directly from the originator to the destination.
 The destination processes the request and synchronously returns its response.

 - The originator obtains the destination's public FHIR service base URL, for example from a FHIR endpoint directory

 - The originator initiates a RESTful interaction using the destination's public FHIR service base URL

-- The exchange is received by the inbound gateway intermediary
+- The exchange is received by the inbound gateway intermediary through resolution of the public FHIR service base URL

 - The intermediary routes the exchange to the destination

 - The destination processes the request and returns its response to the intermediary, populating any references to the destination's FHIR server address using its public FHIR service base URL

 - The intermediary passes through the response to the originator

 - The originator receives the response

 *[Exchange flows and additional details](specification.html#scenario-request-routed-through-a-single-inbound-gateway-intermediary)*

 <p></p>

-#### Destination uses an inbound gateway Intermediary that in turn routes to another intermediary to deliver the exchange
+#### Destination uses an inbound gateway intermediary that in turn routes to another intermediary to deliver the exchange

 This scenario supports a situation where one or more intermediaries participate in delivering the exchange to the destination system.

 Steps
 - Originator obtains the destination's public FHIR service address
 - Originator initiates a RESTful interaction using the destination's public FHIR service address

-- The exchange is received by the inbound gateway intermediary
+- The exchange is received by the inbound gateway intermediary through resolution of the public FHIR service base URL
 - The inbound gateway intermediary routes the exchange to a second intermediary.
 Based on its arrangement with the destination owner or other intermediary(ies), the inbound gateway intermediary determines that the exchange must be directed to a different intermediary for delivery to the endpoint used by the destination organization
 - The delegated intermediary routes the exchange to the destination endpoint.
 (Optionally, one or more intermediaries may also participate in the exchange prior to delivery to the destination)
 - The destination processes the request and returns its response to the last intermediary
 - The delegated intermediary passes through the response to the inbound gateway intermediary
 - The inbound gateway intermediary, which is holding a synchronous connection with the originator, passes through the response
 - The originator receives the response

 *[Exchange flows and additional details](specification.html#scenario-destination-uses-an-inbound-gateway-intermediary-that-in-turn-routes-through-another-intermediary-to-deliver-the-exchange)*